-In recognition of the positive contributions made by this medically underserved community, the Office of Equity and Inclusion is working to increase medical access to migrant and seasonal farm workers and their families.
-Migrant Health staff is dedicated to improving the health status of farmworkers and their families by providing support and assistance in the development of new Migrant Health Centers throughout Oregon.
-Our Migrant Health Staff is further committed to reducing access barriers for this productive yet vulnerable community.
-To help reduce barriers, staff provides data and resources for potential applicants to access and use in their application process.
+In recognition of the positive contributions made by this medically underserved community, OHA's Division of Equity and Inclusion is working to increase medical access to migrant and seasonal farm workers and their families.
+Our team is further committed to reducing access barriers for this productive yet vulnerable community.

 Migrant and Seasonal Farmworker Enumeration Studies